Ancient Topography

 Teaching methods

-The course consists of in-class lectures supported by PowerPoint presentations, images, and videos, designed to foster a critical understanding of the material.
-A sub-unit is focused on computer applications in topography, introducing digital tools and enhancing methodological skills.
-Study visits are also included to complement in-class activities.
+The course consists of in-class lectures supported by PowerPoint presentations, images, and video materials, designed to foster a critical understanding of the subject matter.
+A dedicated sub-unit focuses on computer-based applications in topography, introducing digital tools and strengthening students' methodological skills.
+The course also includes museum-based teaching visits aimed at the direct observation and discussion of archaeological evidence and its spatial organisation.

 Teaching Resources